cecibaldoni/PKM-workshop/README.md

 - **Slides**:
   - `PKMslides.qmd` - The source file for the workshop slides, created with Quarto and Reveal.js
   - `PKMslides.pdf` - A downloadable PDF version of the slides for quick reference
-  - `PKMslides.html` - A self-contained HTML version of the slides for easy sharing and viewing
   - `custom.scss` - A custom stylesheet defining the layout of the presentation

 - **Example Notes**: